sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 ![Graph](24.png)

-The names with the highest count are marked in the same color:
+The names connected in both directions in the directed graph are marked in the same color:

 ![Graph](26.png)